GeoRA: Geometry-Aware Low-Rank Adaptation for RLVR: Conclusion

 \section{Conclusion}

-In this paper, we bridge the gap between PEFT and the unique optimization dynamics of RLVR.
-Our investigation suggests that the instability often observed in RL fine-tuning arises from a structural mismatch: SFT-centric methods (e.g., PiSSA) prioritize principal components that may misalign with the geometry-constrained updates required by RLVR.
-GeoRA addresses this by identifying a compressible, geometry-aligned update subspace and parameterizing it via structured SVD initialization with a residual leash.
-Extensive evaluations confirm that GeoRA offers a robust solution for deploying large reasoning models, demonstrating exceptional stability under aggressive training conditions and superior generalization on out-of-distribution tasks.
-By reconciling the plasticity required for policy improvement with the structural integrity of the foundation model, GeoRA establishes a new standard for efficient and stable RLVR.
+In this paper, we bridge the gap between parameter-efficient fine-tuning and the distinctive optimization geometry of RLVR.
+Our study suggests that existing PEFT methods often yield suboptimal results in RLVR due to a structural mismatch.
+SFT-oriented low-rank methods prioritize directions that may be misaligned with the geometry-constrained updates favored by RLVR, while some sparse update methods better reflect RLVR dynamics but fail to translate into practical hardware efficiency.
+GeoRA addresses these challenges by identifying a compressible, geometry-aligned update subspace and parameterizing it through structured SVD initialization with a frozen residual anchor.
+Experiments on Qwen and Llama models from 1.5B to 32B parameters show that GeoRA consistently improves mathematical RLVR performance, extends effectively to medical and coding RLVR settings, and exhibits stronger generalization with less forgetting on out-of-domain tasks.
+Overall, GeoRA provides an effective, stable, and hardware-efficient adaptation strategy for RLVR.